dannyvelas/Star-Command/README.md

 - If your public key is anything other than `~/.ssh/id_ed25519.pub`, change it in `./ansible/setup-proxmox.yml`.
 - Run `ansible-playbook -i ansible/inventory.ini ansible/setup-proxmox.yml -u root --ask-vault-pass`, this will:
+  - Configures apt so that it can install non-enterprise packages
   - Install `sudo`.
-  - Create an `admin` user with full `sudo` permissions, that can log-in via SSH with the same key as root.
+  - Create an `admin` user with full `sudo` permissions, that can log-in via SSH with a private key.
   - Harden SSH access so that root and password logins become not permitted.
   - Make SSH happen in port `17031` instead of `22`.
+  - Enables auto-updates, notifying you via email every time one happens.
   - Create a `terraform` user with partial `sudo` permissions and SSH access via your public key: `/path/to/your/public/.ssh/key`.
   - Create a Proxmox `terraform` user with an API token with limited permissions.
-  - Install `tailscale`.
-  - Run `tailscale` and add your server to be a Tailscale node.
   - Make sure that proxmox "local" storage can have items of type "import" and "snippets".
 - After running this playbook:
   - It will show you the API token that was created for the Terraform Proxmox user.
 Save this in Bitwarden.